cuplv/biggroum/README.md

 - sql_alchemy for python

+- android SDK
+Remember to set the android SDK home

 3. To test if your environment is set-up correctly, you can run the tests.
 ```
 $> cd python/fixrgraph/test